nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="setPen"></a>
 **nwcdraw.setPen**('PenStyle',#ThicknessMicrons)

 The PenStyle can be one of 'solid', 'dot', or 'dash'.
-The ThicknessMicrons sets the line thiickness in microns.
+The ThicknessMicrons sets the line thickness in microns.

 ------------------